 Axially generated surface

 The surface finish generated will replicate the shape of the bottom of the insert.
 An insert with corner radius (RE) will generate cusps.
-The size of the cusps depend on radius and feed.
+The size of the cusps depends on radius and feed.

-Inserts with a parallel land (BS) are capable to make a flat surface.
+Inserts with a parallel land (BS) are capable of making a flat surface.
 Depending on the axial tolerance and run-out of the cutter, the insert with the lowest position will create the milling surface finish.